vmware-archive/DEPRECTATED-docs-pcf-security/pcf-infrastructure/api-cert-rotation.html.erb.md

 <pre class="terminal">HTTP/1.1 200 OK</pre>
 This activates the new CA.

+##Regenerating Non-Configurable Certificates to Apply the New CA

 1. In the command line terminal, enter the following API call with an empty request:
 <pre class="terminal">curl "http<span>s</span>://example.com/api/v0/certificate_authorities/active/regenerate" \
     -X POST \